Tudat/tudat/tutorials/applicationWalkthroughs/unperturbedEarthOrbitingSatellite.rst

                                                          basic_astrodynamics::central_gravity ) );
         accelerationMap[  "Asterix" ] = accelerationsOfAsterix;

-A single acceleration, of type 'central_gravity' to be exerted by body 'Earth' on body 'Asterix' is now defined.
+A single acceleration, of type :literal:`central_gravity` to be exerted by body :literal:`"Earth"` on body :literal:`"Asterix"` is now defined.
 The list of the actual acceleration models is now created by:

     .. code-block:: cpp